LogSentinel/logsentinel-java-client/docs/LoggingApi.md

 <a name="logSimple"></a>
 # **logSimple**
-> LogResponse logSimple(applicationId, auditLogEntryType, signature, binaryContent, details, directExternalPush, encryptedKeywords, logLevel, originalEventTimestamp, tags)
+> LogResponse logSimple(applicationId, logEntryType, signature, binaryContent, details, directExternalPush, encryptedKeywords, logLevel, originalEventTimestamp, tags)

 Log an event by providing just the body without any additional metadata.
 The body can be fully encrypted or can represent just the hash of the data/document